Lucas Pérez

-Lucas Pérez Martínez ([ˈlukas ˈpeɾeθ maɾˈtineθ]; born 10 September 1988) is a Spanish professional footballer who plays as a forward for Primera Federación club Deportivo de La Coruña.
+Lucas Pérez Martínez ([ˈlukas ˈpeɾeθ maɾˈtineθ]; born 10 September 1988) is a Spanish professional footballer who plays as a forward.

 After spending the first years of his career in the lower leagues, only appearing sporadically for the first team of Rayo Vallecano in the Segunda División, he first made a name for himself with Karpaty Lviv in the Ukrainian Premier League.
 In 2013, he signed with PAOK from Greece, and later returned to La Liga with Deportivo, where he scored 32 goals in 93 matches.

 Subsequently, he represented English clubs Arsenal and West Ham United in the Premier League, before rejoining Alavés where he had played as a youth.

 Club career

 Atlético and Rayo

 Pérez was born in A Coruña, Galicia.
-After appearing for three clubs as a youth he moved to Madrid and joined Atlético Madrid's C team, playing two seasons in Tercera División.
+After appearing for five clubs as a youth he moved to Madrid and joined Atlético Madrid's C team, playing two seasons in the Tercera División.
 In summer 2009 he signed with Rayo Vallecano, helping the reserves promote from the same level in his first year.

 In the 2010–11 season, Pérez contributed five games and one goal (in a 3–0 home win against Real Valladolid on 6 November 2010) as Rayo returned to La Liga after eight years.
 He continued to be mainly registered with the B side, however.

 Karpaty Lviv

-On 17 January 2011, free agent Pérez joined FC Karpaty Lviv on a three-year deal.
-He scored his first goal for the team on 17 July, against FC Chornomorets Odesa in a 1–1 Ukrainian Premier League draw.
+On 17 January 2011, free agent Pérez joined Karpaty Lviv on a three-year deal.
+He scored his first goal for the team on 17 July, against Chornomorets Odesa in a 1–1 Ukrainian Premier League draw.

-Pérez netted a hat-trick on 4 November 2012 in a 4–0 home victory over FC Kryvbas Kryvyi Rih, including a long-distance volley from a corner kick delivery.
-In January 2013 he joined fellow league club FC Dynamo Kyiv on loan for the remainder of the campaign, and later labelled his experience as "a nightmare".
+Pérez netted a hat-trick on 4 November 2012 in a 4–0 home victory over Kryvbas Kryvyi Rih, including a long-distance volley from a corner kick delivery.
+In January 2013, he joined fellow top-division club Dynamo Kyiv on loan for the remainder of the campaign, and later labelled his experience as "a nightmare".